rjetalpuria/Jack-Thief/README.md

 - MongoDB hosted on Atlas
 - React and JavaScript

-*Big shoutout to Twilio.
-This project uses their JSON to POJO mapper - Jackson!!*
+*Big shoutout to www.deckofcardsapi.com and Twilio's Jackson (JSON to POJO mapper) for making this project possible*